What Are Emotionally Traumatized Cat Symptoms -And How To Help?

 - Lack of contact and early exposure to frightening stimuli.

-Not all cats that have experienced trauma will exhibit emotional signs.
-Some cats may emerge completely uninjured and in good health from any of the previous events.
 Others may suffer from a variety of mental diseases.
 Stressful situations increase the risk of cats developing PTSD or anxiety.
 A cat’s response can only be predicted after the incident.

 The only method to determine whether your cat has previously suffered trauma is to check for the symptoms and indicators of trauma.
 It’s important to recognise these symptoms in traumatised cats so you can begin to understand what your cat is going through.
 The most typical symptoms of emotional stress in cats include the following: